VoronDesign/VoronUsers/printer_mods/hartk1213/Voron0_ExtrusionSkirt/Readme.md

-# Extrusion Skirt wnd Legs
+# Extrusion Skirt and Legs

 This is a new skirt system that uses 50mm extrusions for legs and has a power inlet in the rear skirt